MacOS/ReKlaSat-3D/README.md

 - CUDA 10.0 or higher
 - pytorch 1.2 or higher

+# Installation
+We recommend that you use anaconda to separate the environment.

 # Authors by Institution

 ## Vienna University of Economics and Business